amodh-2002/docs-clone-vite/README.md

-##This repo contains a docs clone using vite and socket.io for web interactions
+#  This repo contains a docs clone using vite and socket.io for web interaction